Luiz Fernando Carvalho: The King of the Cattle (O Rei do Gado)

 The King of the Cattle (O Rei do Gado), 1996, the director's next collaboration with the author Benedito Ruy Barbosa, became the novela with the 9th largest audience in Brazilian television history.
 It was rescreened three times, outrating other productions of the time, and was sold to over 30 countries.
 It marked the debut of Marcello Antony, Caco Ciocler, Mariana Lima, Emilio Orciollo Netto and Lavínia Vlasak.
 Other significant aspects of the novela were its social criticism and sensitive approach to the Landless Workers Movement (movimento dos sem-terra).
 The actors Jackson Antunes and Ana Beatriz Nogueira stand out in this context.
-The cast included Antônio Fagundes, Patricia Pillar, Leticia Spiller and Raul Cortez with guest appearances in the early stages by Tarcisio Meira, Eva Wilma and Vera Fischer.
+The cast included Antônio Fagundes, Glória Pires, Patricia Pillar, Leticia Spiller and Raul Cortez with guest appearances in the early stages by Tarcisio Meira, Eva Wilma and Vera Fischer.
 The character Tião Galinha, interpreted by Osmar Prado, is a landmark of his career.
 The novela received the Certificate of Merit at the San Francisco International Film Festival and the APCA Award for Best Actor (Raul Cortez), Best Supporting Actor (Leonardo Brício), Best Supporting Actress (Walderez de Barros) and Best Male Breakthrough Performance (Caco Ciocler).
 Fernando de Barros e Silva wrote, in the Folha de S.Paulo, "The King of the Cattle (O Rei do Gado) swallows up Brazilian cinema".
 According to critic Rogerio Durst, the novela is "a dramatic epic with first class special appearances and superb photography".

 Tiao Galinha belongs to another soap opera: “Renascer”.